 We perform sensitivity analyses to assess the impact that certain assumptions have on DAC, DSI, VOBA.
-The following table presents the estimated instantaneous net impact to income before income taxes of various assumption changes on our DAC, DSI, and VOBA.
+The following table presents the estimated instantaneous net impact to income before income taxes of various assumption changes on our

+DAC, DSI, and VOBA.
 The effects, increase or (decrease), presented are not representative of the aggregate impacts that could result if a combination of such changes to interest rates and other assumptions occurred.

-(Dollars in millions) As of Decen ıber 31, 2022 As of December 31, 202 A change to the long-term interest rate assumption of -50 basis points \$ (113) \$ (91) A change to the long-term interest rate assumption of +50 basis points 93 75 An assumed 10% increase in surrender rate (6) (4)
+(Dollars in millions) As of December 31, 202 A change to the long-term interest rate assumption of -50 basis points \$ 91) A change to the long-term interest rate assumption of +50 basis points 75 An assumed 10% increase in surrender rate (4)